Jade-ux/OurTraditions/README.md

 - Edit - Allows a logged in user to edit any of the details of a tradition she has created by clicking the 'Edit' button on the tradition card and then changing the details.
 - Delete - Allows a logged in user to delete any of the traditions she has created by clicking the 'Delete' button on the tradition card.
 - Read more button on card - reveals the full description of the tradition when the user clicks the 'Read more' link.
 If the description overflows the height of the card a scroll bar will be visible to allow the user to scroll through the content.
+- Profile page - allows logged in users to see the traditions they have added and manage them by editing or deleting.

 - ...allows users X to achieve Y, by having them fill out Z

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.